 In Peru, IICD supported EcoMercadoPeru, a webbased platform, which mobilises both consumers and entrepreneurs to create and meet the demand for agro-ecological organic products.
-By connecting 2,951 families of ecological producers from six regions of the country to alternative markets and offering information on organic household production, the platform improves awareness of the availability of organic products, makes trade fairer, provides producers with market access and raises their income and thus ultimately quality of life.

-In Mali, IICD and telecom operator Orange Mali successfully piloted the implementation of a market price and agricultural information service.
+By connecting 2,951 families of ecological producers from six regions of the country to alternative markets and offering information on organic household production, the platform improves awareness of the availability of organic products, makes trade fairer, provides producers with market access and raises their income and thus ultimately quality of life. a market price and agricultural information service.
 Sènèkèla includes an SMS/USSD information service providing farmers with market price information of locally grown crops, as well as a call centre staffed by agricultural experts who provide information on production techniques for farmers.